 Key TakeAways

-- Mitigation: Use HR software, conduct regular audits, and train staff to avoid penalties and ensure operational continuity.
+Use HR software, conduct regular audits, and train staff to avoid penalties and ensure operational continuity. - Reporting Duties

-- Reporting Duties: Report worker changes (10 days) and organisational updates (20 days) via the SMS to maintain compliance.
+Report worker changes within 10 working days and organisational updates within 20 days via the SMS to maintain compliance. - Penalties

 Introduction

 For audit teams and risk management professionals, ensuring compliance with UK Sponsor Licence obligations is critical to maintaining legal operations and avoiding severe penalties.
 The UK Sponsor Licence, required to employ non-UK nationals under routes like the Skilled Worker or Global Business Mobility visas, imposes strict reporting duties on employers.
-With heightened enforcement in 2025, driven by the May 2025 Immigration White Paper, Restoring Control over the Immigration System, and the transition to eVisas by 31 December 2026, understanding these duties and potential penalties is essential.
+With continued heightened enforcement in 2026—following record licence revocations in 2025, the May 2025 Immigration White Paper impacts, full eVisa transition, higher English requirements, and increased fees—understanding these duties and potential penalties is essential.
 This guide outlines reporting requirements, compliance strategies, and consequences of non-compliance to support robust risk management.

 Overview of Sponsor Licence Compliance

 A UK Sponsor Licence allows businesses to sponsor overseas workers, but it comes with ongoing responsibilities enforced by UK Visas and Immigration (UKVI).
 These include maintaining accurate records, reporting changes promptly, and adhering to immigration rules.
 Non-compliance can lead to licence suspension, revocation, or financial penalties, disrupting operations and damaging reputation.
-Audit teams and risk managers play a pivotal role in mitigating these risks through proactive oversight and robust systems.
+Audit teams and risk managers play a pivotal role in mitigating these risks through proactive oversight and robust systems, especially amid 2026's stricter digital verification and compliance checks.

 Reporting Duties